swarajitroy/security-ecosystem/IAM/SAML.md

 Warning:
 The JKS keystore uses a proprietary format.
 It is recommended to migrate to PKCS12 which is an industry standard format using "keytool -importkeystore -srckeystore saml-keystore.jks -destkeystore saml-keystore.jks -deststoretype pkcs12".
 ```

+### SSO XML
+---

+The Identity Provider XML is needed.
+This XML is also known as iDP Metadata and has following 3 critical information for service provider (spring security) to work.

+- Identity Provider Entity ID
+- Identity Provider X509 Certificate
+- Identity Provider SSO URL

 ## Resource Links
 ---